lizeyu4444/MachineToLearn/README.md

 The main constraint may be the requests per second.
 If we have 1 million users per second and the playlists are renewed every 30 minutes.
 So the requests per second of RE is `10^6*6/30/60=3000`

-**Heuristic solution**

-Althought machine learning or deep learning is sweeping everywhere including NLP, CV, RE.
-But it can be possible to build a good system based on simple techniques.
-For instance, only based on user's view history it can recommend similar videos with same tags or category.
-The popularity is also a good indicator to suggest.

 **Major steps**

 * Figure out the field of RE, music or video, e-commence or news.